push-based/user-flow/packages/cli/docs/github-workflow-integration.md

 ## How to set up a `workflow.yml`

-1. Create a file called `user-flow-ci` and paste the following content:
+1. Create a file called `user-flow-ci.yml` in `./.github/workflows`.

+2. Paste the following content into `user-flow-ci.yml`:

 ```yml
 name: user-flow-ci